rayen128/project/arduino/11 Circuit/20 Circuit.md

 ![LED hookup](BB-LED.png "300px")

-If you're not sure how to use a breadboard have a look here: [Breadboard wiring](arduino/Breadboard).
+If you're not sure how to use a breadboard have a look here: [Breadboard wiring](/arduino/breadboard).
+For resistor values look here: [Breadboard wiring](/arduino/resistor-values)

 > Note that a LED has a positive and negative pole, if you connect a LED the wrong way around, it doesn’t do anything.
-[More information](arduino/BG-LED)
+[More information](/arduino/BG-LED)

 If you turn the Arduino on and you connected the LED correctly, you should see the LED blinking.